 Attend a meeting of the Charlotte International Cabinet or the Welcoming Charlotte Partnership.
 These groups help advise the City on international and immigrate affairs and their meetings are open to the public.
 You can also check with the City Clerk's Office to see if any Cabinet appointments are open.
 Members are appointed to serve three-year terms by the Mayor or City Council.
 A City Boards and Commissions application must be completed and filed with the City Clerk's Office to be considered for appointment.
 Next year the Cabinet will launch a matching grant program to further encourage residents to engage with our Sister Cities.

 The Office of International Relations offers internships each academic semester and in the summer.
 These internships offer an opportunity to garner a wealth of knowledge pertaining to international relations, economic development and governance.
-As these positions are non-salaried, students are required to receive academic credit for their internship.
+As these positions are non-paid, students must be enrolled in school and are required to receive academic credit for their internship.

 Fall and Spring Semesters